lav30/nobelprizes/index.md

 ### 2. By Category

-- Median age lower for femaales in Chemistry, Peace and Physics.
+- Median age lower for females in Chemistry, Peace and Physics.
 -